yuweix/Minecraft-AI/readme.md

 # Minecraft Project
-watch the youtube video: https://www.youtube.com/watch?v=a8_lpTQD7Dw See summary.pdf for details.
+watch the youtube video: https://www.youtube.com/watch?v=a8_lpTQD7Dw \n See summary.pdf for details.

 This repo only works for Mac.